c272/tileEngine/Documentation/tileEngine.Docs/articles/input.md

 ## Mouse Input Bindings
 To add input bindings for mouse events, you can use the `TileEngine.Instance.MouseInput` input handler.
 The following types of events are available:
 - Position: An always-active event that stores the current screen position of the mouse in the `Value` field of the input.
-- ScrollWheel: An event that is fired every time the scroll wheel value is changed.
-Stores the cumulative scroll wheel value since game start in the `Value` field's "Y".
+- ScrollWheel: An always-active event that stores the cumulative scroll wheel value since game start in the `Value` field's "Y".
 - LeftMouse: An event that is fired on left click.
 - RightMouse: An event that is fired on right click.
 - MiddleMouse: An event that is fired on middle click.